ProfessionalsBrian Bolin

 Brian’s experience includes:

 In 2023, Brian was named as one of The American Bankruptcy Institute’s “40 Under 40” winners as well as one of Turnarounds & Workouts’ “Outstanding Young Restructuring Lawyers.”
-Brian was also named among Lawdragon’s “500 Leading Bankruptcy & Restructuring Lawyers 2023,” which recognizes the top U.S. attorneys helping companies navigate ailing economies and uncertain times.
+Brian is recognized as a "Next Generation" lawyer by The Legal 500 and has been named among Lawdragon’s “500 Leading Bankruptcy & Restructuring Lawyers (in both 2023 and 2024),” which recognizes the top U.S. attorneys helping companies navigate ailing economies and uncertain times.
 Brian’s work on the prepackaged chapter 11 cases of Carlson Travel, was awarded the “Pre-Pack Restructuring (Large)” award by The Turnaround Atlas Awards 2022.

 Brian served as an articles editor for the New York University Law Review.